PinewoodPip/ep1p/docs/docs/index.md

 There is currently no visual feedback for this.

 ### Other features
-- **Auto-identify**: marks items as identified when they're generated.
+- **Auto-identify**: marks items as identified when they're generated if the party has enough loremaster and an identifying glass, with an option to bypass these requirements.
-- **Unlimited carry weight**: prevents characters from gaining the "overencumbered" status
+- **Unlimited carry weight**: prevents characters from gaining the "overencumbered" status.
 - **Unlimited equipment durability**: prevents weapons and armor from losing durability.
+Does not affect unrepairable items.
 - Dead party members in Tactician & Honour modes can receive experience.
 - Showing world tooltips for all containers (barrels, crates, etc.)
     - Unfortunately, clicking their tooltips will still cause your character to attempt to pick them up rather than loot them.